 Reason One – Faux Beams & Faux Wood Ceilings are Hard to Clean

-Our faux beams & faux wood ceiling were dark, hard to clean (the rough texture really collected dust) and they took away from precious head space.
+Our faux beams & faux wood ceiling were so dark, bulky and hard to clean (the rough texture really collected dust) and they took away from precious head space.

 Reason Two – Faux Beams & Wood Ceilings are Dark